 You’ll be walking right after any of the procedures we offer and most patients are back to normal activities within a day or so.
 We’ll recommend compression stockings for about two weeks to aid in healing (they’re not as seductive as Mrs. Robinson’s, but, hey, recovery is pretty sexy, too).
 We may ask you to refrain from extended standing and strenuous activity for a short time.
 Many patients notice relief of symptoms like pain, leg heaviness and fatigue right away.
 The full benefits of the procedure may take up to six weeks, depending on which treatment is performed and we’ll be here for you every (increasingly comfortable) step of the way.

 Perhaps the most difficult part of these procedures (after you get the pronunciations down) is working with your insurance company to get them covered.
 If you’re seeking approval from your insurance company to pay for treatment of varicose veins, sometimes you will need to try what they call ‘conservative therapy’ for a period of time to see if that improves your symptoms first.
 This can involve wearing compression stockings (hot, hot, hot!) for up to three months.
 Before you decide it’s all too complicated, know that you won’t be going it alone.
-Our financial counselor will help you understand your insurance company’s requirements for any of the treatments we offer.Learn more about varicose veins
+Our financial coordinator will help you understand your insurance company’s requirements for any of the treatments we offer.Learn more about varicose veins

 If you’re pregnant and want to begin care at WHA–or need to schedule an appointment during your pregnancy, call us!
 Find a provider and location here.